evant/kotlin-inject/CONTRIBUTING.md

 ## Static Code Analysis

-PR's are checked [Detekt](https://github.com/detekt/detekt).
+PR's are checked with [Detekt](https://github.com/detekt/detekt).
 We recommend you run `./gradlew detekt` locally.
 You can often fix formatting errors automatically with `./gradlew detekt --auto-correct`.

 ## Testing